 Abstract nouns make communication easier.
 To create abstract nouns the root word usually needs to change.
 Specific suffixes point to an abstract noun: -ism, -ment, -ity, -ship, -age, -tion, -ness, and -ability.

 Also, abstract nouns can be possessive.
 They can be singular.
-They can be countable or uncountable.
+They can also be countable or uncountable.

 Items we count using numbers are countable nouns.
 These nouns are singular or plural.
 In the singular, countable nouns use a determiner like a or an.
 For example: